AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/enrich-profile.md

 ## Create segments using the Segment Builder {#create-segments-using-the-segment-builder}

-After you have generated and ingested your scoring data insights to your [!DNL Profile]-enabled dataset, you can manage that data by identifying subsets of related elements using the [!DNL Segment Builder].
+After you have generated and ingested your scoring data insights to your [!DNL Profile]-enabled dataset.
+You can manage that data by identifying subsets of related elements using the [!DNL Segment Builder].

 The [!DNL Segment Builder] provides a rich workspace that allows you to interact with [!DNL Profile] data elements.
 The workspace provides intuitive controls for building and editing rules, such as drag-and-drop tiles used to represent data properties.
-Follow the [Segment Builder user guide](../../segmentation/ui/segment-builder.md) to learn more about:
+Follow the [Segment Builder user guide](../../segmentation/ui/segment-builder.md) to learn about:

 - Creating segment definitions using a combination of attributes, events, and existing audiences as building blocks.
 - Using the rule builder canvas and containers to control the order in which segment rules are executed.